BCCI to set up medical panel for under-fire NCA

 All-rounder Hardik Pandya and premium pacer Jasprit Bumrah added to the NCA’s woes by choosing personal rehabilitation over recovering in Bengaluru.

-Head of fast bowling, a position which has been lying vacant for a long time, will also be filled soon.

-That person will be in charge of setting up a fast bowling program at the NCA.
-The board will also hire a nutrition head for the Bengaluru-based facility.
+That person will be in charge of setting up a fast bowling programme at the NCA.
+The Board will also hire a nutrition head for the Bengaluru-based facility.

 The NCA has mainly been in the news for all the wrong reasons and there is no official communication coming out of it.